Alex-Sharman/Pokemon-Battles/README.md

 # Pokemon-Battles
 Predicting the outcomes of Pokemon battles  with ~95% accuracy using machine learning

---Data loading performed in data_load_capstone.ipbny
+--Data loading & inspection performed in data_load_capstone.ipbny

 --Exploration of data performed in Weedle_Data_Explore.ipbny